 Generally speaking, cats are cheaper than dogs to insure, but dogs aren’t as expensive as horses or some exotic pets.
 In addition to the type of plan you choose, companies use several other factors to calculate policy costs.

-Although all dogs are different, certain breeds tend to be healthier than others.
-For example, purebred dogs commonly have more hereditary health hiccups, whereas mixed breeds are usually more robust.
+Although every dog is different, certain breeds tend to be healthier than others.
+For example, purebred dogs commonly have more hereditary health hiccups, whereas mixed breeds are usually more hearty.
 This means more frequent vet visits and higher costs on average for purebreds, a factor the insurance company must consider.
 Further, a dog like the Bulldog tends to have more health problems than an Australian Cattle Dog.

-Like us humans, older dogs tend to suffer from more health issues compared to younger dogs.
-Meaning the older your dog is, the higher your insurance premiums are likely to be.
-An aging dog paired with rising vet costs can lead to increased insurance premiums over the years.
+Like us, older dogs tend to suffer from more health issues than younger ones.
+So, the older your dog is, the higher your insurance premiums are likely to be.
+As your dog ages and vet costs rise over the years, you will likely see increased insurance premiums.

-The gender of your dog also has a bearing on the cost of insurance premiums.
-Female dogs typically suffer from fewer health concerns, and when they do, they tend to be more resilient.
-Plus, many male dogs are more boisterous, making them more prone to injuries.
+The gender of your dog also has a bearing on insurance premiums.
+Female dogs typically suffer from fewer health concerns than males, and they tend to be more resilient when they do.
+Plus, many male canines are more boisterous, making them more prone to injuries.

 The area you live in also determines how much you pay for veterinary treatment.
-Usually, city living commands higher costs compared to living in a more rural area.
-This translates into higher insurance premiums in most urban areas.
+Usually, city-living costs are higher than those in a more rural area.
+This commonly translates into higher insurance premiums in urban areas.

 What Are the Different Plans?

-The plan you select is one of the most important choices you will make when picking an insurance policy.
+The plan is your first consideration when picking an insurance policy.
 Each plan type has several levels of coverage, and companies categorize them in different ways, making a choice all the more difficult.
-But generally, there are three types of pet insurance plans to choose from:
+But generally, there are two types of pet insurance plans to choose from: